wbaldoumas/graphql-to-karate/README.md

 Here are some features that this tool provides:

-- **Generate API tests from GraphQL schemas:** Karate API tests for both Query and Mutation operations are supported.
+- **Generate API tests from GraphQL schemas:** Karate API test generation for both Query and Mutation operations is supported.
-- **Filterable Query and Mutation operations:** Allows you to filter Query and Mutation operations so that you can generate tests for a specific subset of target operations.
+- **Filterable Query and Mutation operations:** Allows you to filter down and generate tests for a specific subset of target operations.
-- **Validates response codes and response shapes:** Validates response codes and uses Karate schema validation to ensure that the response shapes for each operation are valid.
+- **Validate response codes and response shapes:** Validates response codes and response schemas using Karate [schema validation](https://github.com/karatelabs/karate#schema-validation).
-- **Supports all native GraphQL types:** Supports `scalar`, `object`, `interface`, `input`, `enum`, and `union` GraphQL types.
 - **Handles cyclical type relationships:** Prunes cyclical types to remove cycles as they are encountered.
-- **Supports custom scalar types:** Custom scalar types may be mapped to their corresponding Karate schema types.
+- **Supports custom scalar types:** Custom scalar types may be optionally mapped to their corresponding Karate schema types.
-- **Supports union type validation:** Each possible type within union types is validated against its corresponding expected schema.
 - **Generates test data for arguments and input types:** Test data for query arguments and input types is generated automatically.
 - **Interactive and non-interactive CLI modes:** Supports both interactive and non-interactive CLI modes, as well as JSON configuration.